 Through relieving pain, restoring function, preventing impairment and improving functional status, physiotherapists assist people to continue as active and independent people.

 The College of Medical and Health Sciences aims at training self-sufficient physiotherapists by providing theoretical and clinical practical courses achieved by meeting and working with patients in a variety of healthcare environments.

-Mission of the College of Medical & Health Sciences
+The Mission of the College of Medical & Health Sciences is to:

 Clinical education courses takes place at a number of external sites (see list of affiliated hospitals & centres)and are structured, credited, documented and assessed according to the norms and standards of the University for clinical courses.
 Clinical training experience are embedded in clinical courses.
 Students are placed into 2 major governmental hospitals (under the Ministry of Health (MOH) & Ministry of Defense), primary health centers (under the MOH), 5 private hospitals (one of it is specialised hospital) and two private clinics.
 Students in final year will be also gaining experience visiting community-based centres in both pediatric and geriatric settings.